 Nicholas Lee was a Graduate Research Intern of the Stadnick Lab.
 He has a B.S. in Human Biology with a Psychology minor from UC San Diego.

-Melanie Aguilar was an Undergraduate Research Intern in the Stadnick Lab.
-She attends UC San Diego and is majoring in Psychology and Global Health.
+Melanie Aguilar was a research assistant in the ATTAIN LAB.
+Melanie graduated from UC San Diego with majors in Psychology and Global Health.

 Elizabeth Lane was the Project Coordinator of the Stadnick Lab.
 She has a B.A. in Psychology and Spanish from Grinnell College.
-She will be starting a PhD program in Clini
+She is currently pursuing a PhD in Clinical Psychology.